-Your partner's complaint of morning sickness during your pregnancy may puzzle you, but it is as much a mystery to medical experts.
+Your partner's complaint of morning sickness during your pregnancy may puzzle you, however, it is a mystery to medical experts as well.
 The few studies on male pregnancy-related symptoms have failed to figure out a physiological explanation for them.

 Morning sickness in men can be just nausea or include vomiting.
 The problem is not always confined to the morning but can come and go through the day.
 Symptoms tend to improve by the end of the first trimester, but some men have a recurrence during the third trimester and others have symptoms throughout their partner's pregnancy.

 Male morning sickness can occur alone or as part of what's called the Couvade syndrome or "sympathetic pregnancy."
-Neither morning sickness in men nor the Couvade syndrome is recognized as a medical diagnosis because experts don't agree that it's a valid problem.
+Neither morning sickness in men nor the Couvade syndrome is recognized as a medical or mental health issue because experts don't agree that it's a valid problem.

 The symptoms of the Couvade syndrome is said to occur in men worldwide.
 A 1991 Canadian review quoted the worldwide incidence as 16-79%.
 The incidence varies around the world because of imprecise definition and data collection.